Switcheo Price Tops $0.0134 on Major Exchanges (SWTH)

-Switcheo (SWTH) traded 5.9% lower against the dollar during the twenty-four hour period ending at 10:00 AM ET on June 10th.
-One Switcheo coin can now be purchased for approximately $0.0134 or 0.00000030 BTC on exchanges.
-Switcheo has a total market capitalization of $22.07 million and $92,723.00 worth of Switcheo was traded on exchanges in the last day.
-Over the last week, Switcheo has traded 13.3% lower against the dollar.
+Switcheo (SWTH) traded 5.9% lower against the U.S. dollar during the one day period ending at 9:00 AM E.T. on June 14th.
+Switcheo has a market capitalization of $22.07 million and $92,723.00 worth of Switcheo was traded on exchanges in the last 24 hours.
+Over the last seven days, Switcheo has traded 13.3% lower against the U.S. dollar.
+One Switcheo coin can currently be purchased for about $0.0134 or 0.00000030 BTC on major cryptocurrency exchanges.

 - JUMPN (JST) traded down 54% against the dollar and now trades at $5.46 or 0.00018651 BTC.